jeffgeorge/phpbb-docker/README.md

 When using SQLite as your database driver, it's **critically important** to store your database file outside of the publicly accessible web directory.

+The launcher script will reject it by default if it detects it; but... you know users.
+We also make a best effort to prevent distributing files with database extensions at all, denied through the nginx configuration (.sql, .db, et al).

 #### Security Risks